cdeliivanov/cse15l-lab-reports/lab-report-3.md

 christydeliivanov@Christys-MacBook-Air-2 911report % grep -c "we" preface.txt
 29
 ```
 Here the grep command is searching for the word 'we' in the preface.txt file as we did before.
-However, this time the count of lines that contain 'we' is printed.
+However, this time the count of lines is printed.

 ```
 christydeliivanov@Christys-MacBook-Air-2 technical % grep -c "cancer" plos/*.txt